GildaPD/A3D-HRC-Maya-Script/README.md

 # Notes:

-This script only works with a node hierarchy, if your animation has an armature I highly recommend opening your animation on noesis and exporting it as a .FBX, then re-open it again on Maya.
+This script only works with a node hierarchy, if your animation has an armature, I highly recommend opening your animation on noesis and exporting it as a .FBX, this may solve some issues related to the script not supporting this and refusing to export the animation.
+Then just re-open it again on Maya.

 If you find any issue, please contact me on my discord (gilda.)
 Any feedback is appreciated!